• Home

 5. Create a vertical content strategy

-Bill Rice grew his agency, Kaleidico, by 60% year-over-year in the past two years through a fully verticalized content strategy aimed at mortgage lenders and law firms.
+Bill Rice grew his agency, Kaleidico, by 60% year-over-year in the course of two years through a fully verticalized content strategy aimed at mortgage lenders and law firms.
 Bill says:

 "We lead our vertical strategies with content that positions us as the experts in the community (vertical).
 First, by publishing plans and strategies that highlight our approach/process.
 Then, we demonstrate and validate these strategies with case studies.